We never really know what’s going on in our horse’s heads but we can make an educated guess.

 Here’s a story to illustrate how even the trainers can get it wrong…

 I took Jazz and Apollo out from their pasture and put them in a brand-new pasture with fresh grass and new neighbors.
-I thought, like a human, that they might enjoy the fresh grown grass and meeting new horses.
+I thought, as a human, that they might enjoy the freshly grown grass and meeting new horses.
 That was my first mistake – thinking like a human.

 Well, Apollo said hello to the other horses and started eating the grass right away.
 He looked very happy and content.
 He even ran around, kicking and playing and having fun showing off for the mares in the next paddock.